How to Start a Car Wash

 Car washes provide drivers with vehicle washing services that are both necessary and convenient.
-Regularly washing vehicles helps to protect their paint and can reduce the harmful effects of road salt during the winters.
+Regularly washing vehicles help protect their paint and reduce the harmful effects of road salt during the winters.
 For drivers who live in apartments or other settings without the ability to wash their cars at home themselves, car washes are a must.
-Drivers who do live in settings where they have access to a hose and have the ability to wash their vehicles in their driveway may still use car washes because of the convenience and efficiency that they offer.
+Drivers who live in settings where they have access to a hose and can wash their vehicles in their driveway may still use car washes because of their convenience and efficiency.

 There are several car washes types to choose from.
-To start with there is the touchless car wash, where a conveyor system that pulls a vehicle through the automated car wash or tunnel system.
-Next is the self service car wash that requires the driver to use a high-pressure hose to clean the vehicle.
-Some full-service car washes exist where attendants are present to wash the vehicles.
+To start with there is the touchless car wash, where a conveyor system pulls a vehicle through the automated car wash or tunnel system.
+Next is the self service car wash that requires the driver to use a coin-operated pressure washer to clean the vehicle.
+Some full-service car washes exist where attendants are present to hand wash the vehicles.
 Last, some businesses have a mobile car wash operation to bring the car wash to the owner.

 For the purpose of this guide, we’ll focus on self-serve coin-operated car washes.

-Because washing a car is seen as a discretionary service, the demand for car wash services is closely linked to the economy, the employment rate, and disposable income.
-Rising gas prices also tend to reduce the amount of driving that people do, so even though the economy may be thriving, if gas prices increase they can drive down the use of car washes.
+Because washing a car is seen as a discretionary service, the demand for car wash services is closely linked to the economy, employment rate, and disposable income.
+Rising gas prices also tend to reduce the amount of driving that people do, so even though the economy may be thriving, if gas prices increase, they can drive down the use of car washes.

 Car washes use a significant amount of water, and 38 gallons of water are used to wash a single car, on average.
 Each day, 304,000,000 gallons of water are used to wash about 8 million vehicles all over the world.
 This high degree of water consumption, paired with the increased awareness of the importance of eco-friendly practices, means that there’s a demand for eco-friendly and water-saving car washes throughout the country.